SAFEGUARDING OF TICKETS

 VEHICLES AND DRIVING ON THE FESTIVAL GROUNDS

-The entire property has been declared “Shared Zone” as defined by the Australian Road Traffic Regulations.
+The entire property has been declared a “Shared Zone” as defined by the Australian Road Traffic Regulations.

 The general speed limit is 10 km/h.